An unconstrained optimization approach for finding real eigenvalues of even order symmetric tensors: Numerical results

 In some applications, it is important to determine if an even order symmetric tensor $\cA$ is positive semidefinite (see, for example, \cite{QYW, QYX}).
 An attractive property of function \reff{obj1} is that any of its nonzero critical point is a $\cB_r$-eigenvector of $\cA$ corresponding to a $\cB_r$-eigenvalue $\lambda < 0$.
 This feature allows us to use a local optimization solver to determine the positive semidefiniteness of an even order symmetric tensor, since $\cA$ is positive semidefinite if all of its H-eigenvalues and all of its Z-eigenvalues are nonnegative ( \cite{Qi}).

-To test the effectiveness of using the unconstrained optimization approach to determine the positive semidefiniteness of even order symmetric tensors, we did some preliminary numerical experiments in which Problem \reff{shifted1} was solved via {\tt fminunc}.
-The parameters for {\tt fminunc} were the same as in \reff{optset1}.
+We will consider the more general shifted problem \reff{shifted1} in this subsection.
 Note that \reff{shifted1} becomes \reff{obj1} when $t=0$.
 When $t \ne 0$, solving \reff{shifted1} leads to a $\cB_r$-eigenvalue of the tensor $\cA+ t\cB$.
 In this situation, subtracting $t$ from the computed eigenvalue of $\cA+t \cB$ will result in a $\cB_r$-eigenvalue of $\cA$.
-We tested both $\cB=\cI$(corresponding to H-eigenvalues) and $\cB=I_{n}^{m/2}$ (corresponding to Z-eigenvalues).
-We summarize the unconstrained optimization approach for determining the positive semidefiniteness of an even order symmetric tensor $\cA$ in Algorithm 1.
+We consider both $\cB=\cI$ (corresponding to H-eigenvalues) and $\cB=I_{n}^{m/2}$ (corresponding to Z-eigenvalues).

+We now summarize the unconstrained optimization approach for determining the positive semidefiniteness of an even order symmetric tensor $\cA$ in Algorithm 1.